dividedmind/statistics-done-wrong/results.rst

-include the scale they used to evaluate symptoms -- a handy source of bias, as trials using unpublished scales tend to produce better results than those using previously validated tests.\ :cite:p:`Marshall:2000hg` Other medical studies simply omit particular results if they're not favorable or interesting, biasing subsequent meta-analyses to only include positive results.
+include the scale they used to evaluate symptoms -- a handy source of bias, as trials using unpublished scales tend to produce better results than those using previously validated tests.\ :cite:p:`Marshall:2000hg` Other medical studies simply :ref:`omit particular results <omit-details>` if they're not favorable or interesting, biasing subsequent meta-analyses to only include positive results.
 A third of meta-analyses are estimated to suffer from this problem.\
 :cite:p:`Kirkham:2010kj`

 .. index:: meta-analyses